 If you have never had a cholesterol test, blood sugar or kidney test done, these screening tests are covered, and if normal, can be repeated in 5 years.
 If however, someone is already taking medications for blood pressure, diabetes or high cholesterol, then any tests ordered to follow those conditions would not be considered screening.
 Screening means that we are looking for a problem.
 If you already have the problem, you don't need to be screened for it.

 It is really important for you to know what your insurance will cover before scheduling a well-patient visit or physical exam.
-Medicare, for instance, will cover a physical or Wellness exam for both men and women once a year, 12 months and 1 day apart.
+Medicare, for instance, will cover a Wellness exam for both men and women once a year, 12 months and 1 day apart.
 Once a well-patient physical exam has been done, it is not possible to change the charge later to a medical problem-focused exam charge.
 The charge information that is sent to your insurance company uses completely different service codes for problem-oriented visits versus preventive well-patient visits.